simovilab/.github/PRINCIPLES.md

-# Design Principles
+# System Design Principles

 The SIMOVI laboratory operates under a comprehensive framework of design principles that guide our research and development activities in intelligent mobility systems.

-Some of these principles are derived from our published research, particularly the article "A System-Level Design for a Public Transportation Information System in Costa Rica" ([DOI](https://doi.org/10.1109/CONCAPAN63470.2024.10933847)).
-We also adhere to the Mobility Data Interoperability Principles ([MDIP](https://www.interoperablemobility.org/)), the [MACH](https://machalliance.org/mach-principles) Principles and the [TransitOPS](https://transitops.co/manifesto.html) Manifesto, which are also oriented towards creating sustainable, accessible, and interoperable transportation information and data analysis systems.
+Some of these principles are derived from our published research, particularly the article "A System-Level Design for a Public Transportation Information System in Costa Rica" ([IEEE Xplore](https://doi.org/10.1109/CONCAPAN63470.2024.10933847)).
+We also adhere to the Mobility Data Interoperability Principles ([MDIP](https://www.interoperablemobility.org/)), the [MACH](https://machalliance.org/mach-principles) Principles and the [TransitOPS](https://transitops.co/manifesto.html) Manifesto, which are all oriented towards creating sustainable, accessible, and interoperable transportation information and data analysis systems.

 ## SIMOVI Principles